Mandatory Palestine: Partition proposals

 In 1937, the Peel Commission proposed a partition between a small Jewish state, whose Arab population would have to be transferred, and an Arab state to be attached to the Emirate of Transjordan, this emirate also being part of the wider Mandate for Palestine.
 The proposal was rejected outright by the Arabs.
 The two main Jewish leaders, Chaim Weizmann and David Ben-Gurion, had convinced the Zionist Congress to equivocally approve the Peel recommendations as a basis for more negotiation.
 In a letter to his son in October 1937, Ben-Gurion explained that partition would be a first step to "possession of the land as a whole".
-The same sentiment was recorded by Ben-Gurion on other occasions, such as at a meeting of the Jewish Agency executive in June 1938, as well as by Chaim Weizmann.
+He expressed similar views on other occasions, including in an address to the Zionist Executive in 1937, when he stated that after they had established a state and formed a "large army", they would "abolish partition" and "expand to the whole of Palestine".
+He was recorded as reiterating similar views at a meeting of the Jewish Agency executive in June 1938.
+Chaim Weizmann also expressed similar views.

 Following the London Conference in February and March 1939, the British Government published a White Paper which proposed a limit to Jewish immigration from Europe, restrictions on Jewish land purchases, and a programme for creating an independent state to replace the Mandate within ten years.
 This was seen by the Yishuv as betrayal of the mandatory terms, especially in light of the increasing persecution of Jews in Europe.
 In response, Zionists organised Aliyah Bet, a programme of illegal immigration into Palestine.
 Lehi, a small group of extremist Zionists, staged armed attacks on British authorities in Palestine.
 However, the Jewish Agency, which represented the mainstream Zionist leadership and most of the Jewish population, still hoped to persuade Britain to allow resumed Jewish immigration and cooperated with Britain during the Second World War.